TheLastDarkthorne/AchaeaChatTabs/README.md

 Will start on the right side, attached to the right border.
 Resize, move, adjust how you see fit.

 ## Configuration Alias
+* `act usage`
+  * prints a list of aliases and their usage in the main window
 * `act hide`
   * hides the chat tabs
 * `act show`